koelss/knownpacksfix/README.md

 NeoForge servers (primary testing target)
 May work with Forge / Fabric setups depending on environment Minecraft 1.21.x.
-Requires Velocity proxy environment to be relevant Building from source
+Requires Velocity proxy environment to be relevant.

 # This project uses Maven.